ABOUT

 Stefanie Stantcheva

-Stefanie received her Ph.D. in Economics from MIT in 2014 and was a junior fellow at the Harvard Society of Fellows 2014-2016 before joining the Harvard Department of Economics.
-She currently is co-editor at the Quarterly Journal of Economics and a member of the French Council of Economic Advisers (Conseil d’Analyse Economique).
+I received my Ph.D. in Economics from MIT in 2014 and was a junior fellow at the Harvard Society of Fellows 2014-2016 before joining the Harvard Department of Economics in July 2016.
+I am currently co-editor of the Quarterly Journal of Economics.

 CONTACT